mxjp/gluon/README.md

 );
 ```

-To accept both static and reactive inputs, the **get** function can be used to evaluate expressions.
+By default, properties are non-reactive.
+To accept reactive properties, you can use [expressions](#reactivity) and the **get** function to evaluate them when needed:
 ```tsx
 import { mount, get, Expression } from "@mxjp/gluon";